Contacts

 For workers and specialists

-The process for obtaining a work visa to Malaysia is relatively straightforward: you can initially enter the country under the visa-free scheme, and once there, you can apply for a work permit and the corresponding visa.
+The process for obtaining a work visa to Malaysia is relatively simple: you can initially enter the country under the visa-free scheme, and once there, you can apply for a work permit and the corresponding visa.
 The Immigration Department usually handles this process.
 Your employer is responsible for submitting all the necessary documents and covering the expenses and fees associated with the visa application.

 The documents required include: